martinstanek/keymaker/readme.md

 The Let's Encrypt client as a Docker image.\
 Supports HTTP & DNS challenges.\
 Supports CloudFlare & Azure DNS Zones.\
-Supports local volume & Azure KeyVault as a target.\
+Supports local volume & Azure KeyVault as a target for the certificate persistence.\
 Supports extended automation via the webhook

 ### Server